 After initiating extensive research, The MBC determined that a highly personalized music therapy program would possess the potential for life-changing impact as a powerful and critical tool in the healing process for young people grappling with severe trauma, often related to domestic violence.

 The result: development of The Michael Bolton Charities’ Beyond Trauma: Youth Music Therapy program, a one-of-a-kind groundbreaking initiative.
-Through the Andie Koplik Residency in Music Therapy, the program, launched five years ago, reaches high risk students who have a history of acute trauma, many in the clinical range for Post-Traumatic Stress Disorder (PTSD).
+The program, launched in 2016, reaches high risk students who have a history of acute trauma, many in the clinical range for Post-Traumatic Stress Disorder (PTSD).

 The goal of The MBC in creating the program for children exposed to domestic violence and significant trauma was to bring the positive potential of this unique therapy to bear on the often enduring effects of such violence.
 Through the use of interactive, client-preferred music, individuals participating in music therapy services are provided with opportunities to address their individualized needs, such as to address and cope with their feelings related to abuse or violence.